-In February of 2015, all programs in the College of Business Administration received AACSB accreditation.
-AACSB-International is the premier international accrediting body for business programs established in 1916 by the top business schools in the United States.
-So far, less than 5% of business schools in the world have been successful in achieving the prestigious AACSB accreditation.
+In February 2015, all programs in the College of Business Administration received accreditation by the Association toAdvance Collegiate Schools of Business (AACSB).
+AACSB- International is the premier international accrediting body for business programs in the United States.
+So far, less than 5% of business schools in the world have been successful in achieving AACSB accreditation.
+This was followed in January 2017 by the accreditation by the European Quality Improvement System (EQUIS), an international accreditation system in management and business administration run by the European Foundation for Management Development.